University Distinguished Teacher-Scholar Program

 - Cultivating other creative teaching ideas that have campus-wide educational implications.

-The Center for Teaching Excellence (CTE) will provide support to assist the Distinguished Teacher-Scholars in their projects.
+The Center for Innovation in Teaching and Learning (CITL) will provide support to assist the Distinguished Teacher-Scholars in their projects.
 Through this affiliation, they will participate in a variety of activities across the campus that promote excellence in teaching and improved learning.
-They will be assigned a mentor who previously served as a Distinguished Teacher-Scholar and will be expected to remain involved with CTE after the project has ended.
+They will be assigned a mentor who previously served as a Distinguished Teacher-Scholar and will be expected to remain involved with CITL after the project has ended.
 The Distinguished Teacher-Scholar will be asked to complete brief mid-year and end-of-project status reports.

 Activities that are considered part of a professor’s normal responsibilities would not be eligible for the program (e.g., course revision, implementing course software, mentoring, peer observation).
 Instead, programmatic proposals regarding teaching assessment, development, or enhancement should be directed to the Teaching Advancement Board through the Provost’s Initiative on Teaching Advancement (PITA) Program.